yrostudio/arduino-midi-osc/README.md

 # HARDWARE

 1. Arduino
-I used the Arduino Nano.
+I used the Arduino Uno.

 2. Arduino ethernet shield
 I used the official Arduino ethernet shield